csdms/ivy/lessons/best-practices/collaboration-etiquette.md

   repository owner gets to make the final decision on what solution should be implemented.

+1. Avoid responding to GitHub issues by email--it obscures the context of the issue and adds extra text to the thread on GitHub.

+## Branches

 1. Create a new branch to make any changes to source code.
 Avoid working on the default branch, if possible.

 1. Before making changes to an existing branch, always check its state on your local repository and pull down changes from the remote, if necessary.

+## Tests

 1. Write new tests to address any changes you make.
 Don't remove old tests; if necessary, modify them, e.g., if the changes aren't